 Senate Bill 439 (S-1) would have a minimal fiscal impact on the Department of Agriculture and Rural Development, the Department in which appropriations for the Council are provided.
 Currently, the administration and activities of the Council are funded only by annual restricted revenue from nonretail liquor fees, obtained through the Michigan Liquor Control Commission.
 According to the most recent report of the Council, for FY 2015-16, $772,457 in total restricted revenue was spent on the Council.
 That amount includes $468,095 designated for administrative expenses to assist in achieving the objectives of the Council; $116,510 for research and grower education; $147,626 for promotion and consumer education; $35,019 for industry support; and $5,207 for Council expenses.

 Without the identification of a new source of revenue or a greater amount of existing revenue, the bill would provide a revised Council with broader responsibilities, with a projected continuance of the current approximately $750,000 in annual support.
-To potentially add to the Council's available budget, the bill would require the Council to apply for, receive, and accept a grant from the office that promotes the Pure Michigan tourism campaign or any successor campaign.
+To potentially add to the Council's available budget, the bill would require the Council to apply for and accept grants and contributions from public or private entities.
 Regarding Council expenditures, the bill also would earmark at least 50% of its annual budget to research for fruits used for winemaking, research on hops, barley, beer and spirits, financial aid programs to growers of fruits used in winemaking, financial aid programs for hops growers, or financial aid programs for barley growers.
 The bill also would require the Council to prepare and approve an annual budget.

 Senate Bill 440 would have a neutral fiscal impact on the Michigan Liquor Control Commission within the Department of Licensing and Regulatory Affairs, and no fiscal impact on local units of government.
 Under the bill, the Liquor Purchase Revolving Fund (LPRF) would be allowed to be used to support the activities of the Michigan Craft Beverage Council.
 The Council is currently supported by a statutory earmark of nonretail liquor license fees, which averages about $700,000 to $800,000 each year.
 Going forward, however, annual revenue available to the Council will be reduced by about $170,000 as Public Act 434 of 2016 excluded wholesale license fees from supporting the Council.
 The bill would not change that earmark, but would allow the LPRF to be used to support the Council as well.
 The fiscal impact of the bill would be neutral as any additional financial support for the Council from the LPRF would require an appropriation from the Legislature.